bobbytitch/seditiontracker.github.io/docs/_suspects/vaughn-gordon.md

 courthouse:
 raid:
 perpwalk:
-quote: "You’re looking at what by mandate is a felon because I entered into the Capitol during the riot"
+quote: 'You’re looking at what by mandate is a felon because I entered into the Capitol during the riot'
 title: Vaughn Gordon charged on January 14, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.
 author: seditiontrack